Freedom in the World

 Political Rights (1 = best, 7 = worst)

-May 2011 municipal elections—marked by relatively high voter turnout—saw the ANC win 62 percent of the vote and the DA win just under 24 percent, including outright control of Cape Town and 11 of 24 municipalities in the Western Cape.
+The ANC won 62 percent of the vote in May 2011 municipal elections, while the DA took just under 24 percent, including outright control of Cape Town and 11 of 24 municipalities in the Western Cape.
 The ANC won the vast majority of municipalities in every other province.
-The IFP won just over 3.5 percent of the vote, and COPE took just over 2 percent.
+The IFP secured just over 3.5 percent of the vote, and COPE took just over 2 percent.

-Freedoms of expression and the press are protected in the constitution and generally respected in practice.
+Freedoms of expression and the press are protected in the constitution and generally respected in practice, though press freedom has deteriorated in recent years.
 A number of private newspapers and magazines are sharply critical of powerful figures and institutions.
 Most South Africans receive the news via radio outlets, a majority of which are controlled by the South African Broadcasting Corporation (SABC).
 The SABC also dominates the television market, but two commercial stations are expanding their reach.
 Internet access is unrestricted and growing rapidly, though many South Africans cannot afford the service fee.

 Freedom of religion and academic freedom are constitutionally guaranteed and actively protected by the government.

-South Africa has one of the highest violent-crime rates in the world.
-However, in 2011, rates of murder, attempted murder, and carjacking declined significantly, though rape and sexual assault rates increased.
+South Africa has one of the highest rates of violent crime in the world.
+As in 2011, however, rates of murder, attempted murder, armed robbery, and carjacking declined significantly in 2012.
 The Zuma administration has given the police more latitude to use force against criminals.
-Mostly due to police incapacity, vigilante activity is a problem.
+Mostly due to police incapacity, vigilantism is a problem.

 Separately, the nomadic Khoikhoi and Khomani San peoples, indigenous to South Africa, suffer from social and legal discrimination.

-South Africa has one of the world’s most liberal legal environments for homosexuals.
-The 2006 Civil Unions Act legalized same-sex marriage, and a 2002 Constitutional Court ruling held that homosexual couples should be allowed to adopt children.
+South Africa has one of the world’s most liberal legal environments for LGBT (lesbian, gay, bisexual, and transgender) people.
+The 2006 Civil Unions Act legalized same-sex marriage, and a 2002 Constitutional Court ruling held that gay couples should be allowed to adopt children.
 Nevertheless, societal bias remains strong.
-Homosexuals are routinely subject to physical attacks, including an increase in instances of so-called “corrective rape,” whereby lesbians are raped by men seeking to change their sexual orientation.
+LGBT people are routinely subject to physical attacks, including an increase in instances of so-called corrective rape, in which lesbians are raped by men who believe this can change the victim’s sexual orientation.

-The state generally protects citizens from arbitrary deprivation of their property.
+The state generally protects citizens from arbitrary deprivation of property.
 However, some 80 percent of farmland is owned by white South Africans, who make up 14 percent of the population.
 As a result, thousands of black and colored farmworkers suffer from insecure tenure rights; illegal squatting on white-owned farms is a serious problem, as are attacks on white owners.
 The government has vowed to transfer 30 percent of land to black owners by 2014; however, only about 6 percent of land had been transferred by the end of 2011, and about 90 percent of the redistributed farms had failed or were failing, according to the Ministry for Land Reform and Rural Development.
+In 2012, the ANC resolved to replace the government’s “willing buyer, willing seller” approach to land reform with a more aggressive “just and equitable” approach, although the details of transfer and compensation under such a framework have not been articulated.
+The government will complete a long-awaited audit of land ownership in early 2013.

 Equal rights for women are guaranteed by the constitution and promoted by the Commission on Gender Equality.
-While the constitution allows the option and practice of customary law, it does not allow such law to supersede women’s rights as South African citizens.
+While the constitution allows the option and practice of customary law, it does not allow such law to supersede women’s rights as citizens.
 Nevertheless, women suffer de facto discrimination with regard to marriage (including forced marriage), divorce, inheritance, and property rights, particularly in rural areas.
-Despite a robust legal framework, domestic violence and rape, both criminal offenses, are extremely grave problems.
-South Africa has one of the world’s highest rates of sexual abuse, which increased further in 2011.
-More than 56,000 women reported having been raped from March 2010 to March 2011, with many more cases likely unreported.
+A draft Traditional Courts Bill, set for a vote in Parliament in 2013, would strengthen the legal authority of traditional leaders, sparking concerns among civic groups about women’s rights.
+Despite a robust legal framework criminalizing domestic violence and rape, both are extremely grave problems.
+South Africa has one of the world’s highest rates of sexual abuse, although the reported rate of “sexual offenses” declined by 3.7 percent in 2012, and rape declined by 1.9 percent.
+About 60,000 women reported having been raped in 2012, with many more cases likely going unreported.
 Women are also subject to sexual harassment and wage discrimination in the workplace, and are not well represented in top management positions.
-Women are better represented in government, holding 45 percent of the seats in the National Assembly and leading five of nine provincial governments.
+Women are better represented in government, holding some 42 percent of the seats in the National Assembly and leading five of nine provincial governments.
 The main opposition DA party is led by Helen Zille, the premier of Western Cape Province.